Riccardo Colacito

 Jennifer Conrad conducts research in the investments area.
 Some of her earlier work concentrated on the causes of predictable patterns in returns and trading strategies related to these patterns, such as contrarian investing.

-She has served on the board of directors of the Financial Management Association, the Western Finance Association and the American Finance Association.
-She has served as the president of the Financial Management Association and the chair of its board of trustees
+She served on the board of directors of the Financial Management Association, the Western Finance Association and the American Finance Association.
+She served as the president of the Financial Management Association and the chair of its board of trustees

 She received her PhD and MBA from the University of Chicago and her BS from Butler University.